 // Add Scale Bar to Map L.control.scale({position: 'bottomleft'}).addTo(map);

-Save and refresh.
-The current state of our map.
+Save and refresh. (did you want to have a screenshot of the current map here?)

 5. Style your Interface

 Let's finish today with some interface customization.
 Let's just do two simple things to further customize our interface, change the font, and right justify the credits.